Recognition and Accreditation

 List of accredited sites and scopes available at www.cofrac.fr

-GMED is notified by the French National Agency for Medicines and Health Products Safety (ANSM) and, as a notified body (ID no. 0459), performs all conformity assessment procedures covered by:
+GMED is notified by the French Health Authority (ANSM) and, as a notified body (ID no. 0459), performs all conformity assessment procedures covered by

 The scope of GMED’s notification is available on the European Commission website NANDO (New Approach Notified and Designated Organisations).